 In order for our health to be complete, we need to ensure the entire body is working synergistically together to metabolize and process the foods and supplements we consume.

-Science is a beautiful thing but it’s also always evolving.
+Science is a beautiful thing but it’s also always evolving, as will the TMAO discussion.
 We have to stay on our toes to ensure we help communicate the latest facts, not fads, when it comes to your health!

 Can you give me a brief 411 so I can remember all of this?